ekcomputer/Northern_Change_Lab/Resources.md

 5. [Resources](https://sites.google.com/view/eeps1960d-spring2021/resources?authuser=0) from Karianne Bergen's Machine Learning for Earth & Environment class at Brown (EEPS1960d)

+6. ...
+Many others!

+## Machine learning

+1. Artificial Intelligence for Earth System Sciences workshop (https://www2.cisl.ucar.edu/events/summer-school/ai4ess/2020/artificial-intelligence-earth-system-science-ai4ess-summer-school): includes archived workshop tutorials and jupyter notebooks, organized by NCAR.

-6. [DELTA](https://github.com/nasa/delta) - A NASA toolbox (run from command line or python) for turnkey machine learning workflows- it tiles raster into chips, runs a classification algorithm on it (defaults are various neural networks), and restitches results.
+2. [DELTA](https://github.com/nasa/delta) - A NASA toolbox (run from command line or python) for turnkey machine learning workflows- it tiles raster into chips, runs a classification algorithm on it (defaults are various neural networks), and restitches results.
 You give directories of images, training data as categorical rasters, and a yml file with desired algorithm parameters and it trains and runs the model!

-7. ...
-Many others!

 ## Statistics
 1. [An Introduction to Statistics with Python](https://link-springer-com.revproxy.brown.edu/book/10.1007%2F978-3-319-28316-6#about) (Thomas Haslwanter, Springer, 2016)